 First of all, make sure that you bring a few folding camp chairs.
 After a full morning of skiing, your feet deserve a rest, so make sure to bring a few camp chairs in your car with you.
 We drive an SUV, so we open the back and let the kids sit back there, while the adults enjoy the camp chairs.

 Next, make sure that you’ve got a battery powered speaker to play some music.
 Ski tailgating is only done right when there’s music involved, and it’s even more fun if everyone creates the playlist together in advance.
 You can even bring along some games to play while everyone is eating.

 Best Soups To Make Ahead for Skiing

 If you don’t need a hot lunch for skiing, these recipes below will likely blow your mind.
-These are great spring skiing lunches and are all so much more than your typical sandwich.
+These great spring skiing lunches are all much more than your typical sandwich.